arman0397/testing-framework-for-injective-labs-qa/README.md

 ## 🚀 Mock Blockchain CLI (Recommended due to setup issues of local nodes)

 For development and testing without requiring a full Injective node, we provide a **sophisticated mock blockchain CLI** that simulates the complete governance workflow.
+Aproximate all tests execution time ~ 7 minutes

 ### **Mock CLI Features:**